80 Personal Finance Tips That Help Build Wealth

-Investment fees are rampant and can really eat up your returns if you are not careful.
-A 1% or 2% fee may seem low, but it can make a dent in your returns over time.
+Investment fees are rampant and can eat up your returns if you are not careful.
+A 1%-2% fee may seem low, but it can make a dent in your returns over time.
 Read the policy statement carefully, and ask your broker or representative questions to be sure you have a full understanding before you start.

 69. Rebalance your portfolio every year

 Every year it is important to review how your investments are allocated and if any shifting needs to occur to keep your financial goals on track.
 Bank of America provides a public resource for keeping your portfolio balanced on an annual basis.